Chinnor: Leisure

 Chinnor has a Silver Band, that was founded in about 1850.
 Chinnor Beer Festival is held annually on August bank holiday at Whites Field off Mill Lane.
 It raises money for the youth of Chinnor.

 Demography

-The 2011 Census incorporated the figures of Crowell to the south into an output area accordingly used to enlarge the civil parish definition of Chinnor due to Crowells's small population.
+The 2011 Census incorporated the figures for the nearby hamlet of Crowell to the south into an output area accordingly used to enlarge the civil parish definition of Chinnor due to Crowell's small population.